 by Luke Wayne

 Buddhism has a paradoxical relationship with language.
 It is a religion passed on through oral instructions from teachers to students, and it has a vast array of sacred texts where its teachings are preserved and explained through the written word.
 Buddhism has always been and ever will be dependent on language to carry on.
 It is common in Buddhism, however, to view language itself as problematic.
 Not only do Buddhists see language as insufficient to adequately communicate truth, they often declare it to be outright harmful to the one seeking enlightenment.
-I do mean here only poorly chosen words or misused phrases, but all language even at its best.
+I don't mean here only poorly chosen words or misused phrases, but all language even at its best.
 Walpola Rahula writes:

 “Language is considered deceptive and misleading in the matter of understanding the truth.”1